 As utilities embark on more complex technology programs to achieve their business objectives, IT organizations are forced to manage multiple, cross-functional projects with more dependencies and constraints than ever before.
-BRIDGE Energy Group’s Project & Systems Implementations employ utility industry experts with proven experience in energy and technology to implement project and utility program management best practices, governance and oversight as well as internal & external metrics, and contract and SLA management.
+BRIDGE Energy Group’s Project & Systems Implementations employ electric utility experts with proven experience in energy and technology to implement project and utility program management best practices, governance and oversight as well as internal & external metrics and contract and SLA management.
 The result is a consistent definition and approach for delivering business and technology projects across the organization.

 BRIDGE’s experienced utility delivery team, with a background in delivering software and systems integration solutions, have successfully helped such clients as Austin Energy, BC Hydro, National Grid, Eversource, and others.

 The cause of many program failures and cost overruns can be tied back to lack of program governance and poor execution of program management processes.
 An experienced team, executing a process and delivery methodology for utilities that has been right-sized to fit client needs, can make all the difference.